- [Sponsor: Moon Costumes - Anime Cosplay Shop!]

 “Well, it wasn’t my find exactly.”
 I looked over at Orion and he spun around to have his butt staring back at me.

 I narrowed my eyes.
 “Thank you, Autumn.”
-I moved to look at her again.
+Then moved to look at her again.
 “I’m glad you came to help.
-Would you point us to some non noxious fruit?”
+Would you point us to some non lethal fruit?”

 “Sure I will.”
-She smiled pleasantly and turned her feet in the opposite direction and began walking off.
+She smiled pleasantly, turned her feet in the opposite direction, and began walking off.

 I followed, grabbing Orion’s bridle as I checked to make sure that he came along.